OpenDroneMap/opendronemap-ecs/README.md

 STILL IN DEVELOPMENT

 ## Requirements
-1. Configure an autoscaling launch configuration through the AWS EC2 console.
+1. Configure an autoscaling launch configuration through the AWS EC2 console:

   a.
 At the choose AMI step, select the ECS AMI for your AWS region from  , and under the AWS  marketplace tab, search for "ECS" to find the relevant AMI (a list of current AMI IDs for ECS AMIs can be found [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html)).

   b.
 Choose an instance type—I recommend r4.4xlarge (and the memory setting in [odm-task-definition.json](odm-task-definition.json) is geared for that).

   c.
 Under configure details, enter a name of your choice, review other settings, make sure the IAM role has access to your s3 bucket ([example policy you can attach](example-s3-policy.json)), and under advanced settings enter the user data from [user-data.yml](user-data-yml).

-Note that the
-  e.
+  d.
 Select a security group (needs to be the same as the security group used at step 1).

 2. Launch an autoscaling cluster using that new configuration.
 Under scaling policies I recommend one based on average CPU to start / terminate instances based on demand, as ODM is a CPU intensive task.